lu-w/criticality-metrics/docs/index-scale/AM.rst

 Description
 -----------

-The binary AM evaluates whether an accident happened during a given scenario:
+AM evaluates whether an accident happened in a scenario:

 .. math::
 		\mathit{AM}(\mathit{Sc}) =